iGEM 2021 Competition Registration

 7. Team Fee Payment

-Each team pays a team fee, which provides the team with a team wiki, associated materials and support, one presentation slot at the Giant Jamboree, and one poster slot at the Giant Jamboree.
+Each team pays a team fee, which provides the team with a team wiki, associated materials, and support throughout the season.

 Team fees for iGEM 2021 are: